thiagopaixao/astro_sveltia/src/content/pages/expulsions.md

       - type: Text
         hasDropCap: false
         content: Mining blocks often overlap with demarcated and non-demarcated indigenous territories, communal lands and ecological reserves, generating conflicts over land and water with local communities.
 According to the project [Environmental Justice Atlas](https://ejatlas.org/), there current exists at least 56 water and land conflicts related to mining in the Amazon basin.
+      - type: MapView
+        txtColor: ''
+        bgColor: ''
+        mapView: view_2
+      - type: Text
+        hasDropCap: false
+        content: Mining concessions cover about 11% of the Ecuadorian territory.
+They are mainly concentrate in the southern flank of the Amazon region.
+These concessions are in conflict with indigenous territories and protected ecological reserves.
+      - type: MapView
+        txtColor: ''
+        bgColor: ''
+        mapView: view_3
+      - type: Text
+        hasDropCap: false
+        content: This massive push in the mining frontier in Ecuador is driven by several projects of “mega-mining.”
+Three of them – Mirador, San Carlos-Panantza, and Frutal del Norte – are situated next to each other in region of the Cordillera del Cóndor mountain range in Shuar ancestral territory, south of the Ecuadorian Amazon.
     columnAlign: right
     floatingText: true
   - type: Group